-The morning before Thanksgiving Day, pies, bread and cake were baked in the two large, brick ovens, after which one was reheated to receive the bread-trough filled with brown-bread dough, and the plum and Indian suet pudding, dark with huckleberries.
+The morning before Thanksgiving Day, pies, bread and cake were baked in the two large, brick ovens, after which one was reheated to receive the bread-trough filled with to a large, old-fashionable home in New brown-bread dough, and the plum and Indian suet pudding, dark with huckleberries.
 These were to remain until taken out hot for Thanksgiving dinner.